apitestbase/apitestbase.github.io/_docs/en/endpoints-management.md

 To use the newly created managed endpoint, first make sure its environment is selected for your workspace.

-Go to an HTTP request, click the `Endpoint` tab, and click `Select Managed Endpoint` button to see a modal that lists all HTTP endpoints from the selected environment (here `Local`) and workspace.
+Go to an HTTP request, click the `Endpoint` tab, and click the `Select Managed Endpoint` button to see a modal that lists all HTTP endpoints from the selected environment (here `Local`) and workspace.

 ![Select Managed Endpoint](../../screenshots/env-mgmt/select-managed-endpoint.png)